-Field camp is a five-week course worth six semester credits.
-The course
+Field camp is a three-week course worth three-semester

-mapping projects.
-During the camp we stay in residence halls at Black Hills State University and University of Montana-Western.
+the camp students stay in residence halls at Black Hills State University

 The prerequisites for GEOL 404 are: